This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add broth, potatoes, salt, and pepper.
-Bring to a boil.
-Reduce heat to medium-low and simmer, uncovered for 10 minutes or until potatoes are tender.
+- Add the broth, cubed potatoes, salt, and pepper to the saucepan.
+Bring the mixture to a boil, then reduce the heat to medium-low.
+Simmer for about 10 minutes, or until the potatoes are tender.

 - Pour into a bowl and top with crumbled bacon.
 Enjoy immediately.